GuidesResearch methods

 Qualitative data will help you understand the "why," shedding light on the reasons and context behind actions.
 It will reveal why and how something occurred, pointing out behavioral or preference-based factors.
 These elements are essential to any research or project, especially those related to business and decision-making.
 Qualitative data can be extremely powerful in transforming your processes and methodologies.

 Here's an example.
 An eCommerce store owner can see the quantitative data in sales reports that show which products are top sellers.
-But to understand why more customers bought a particular product, qualitative research is needed.
-Surveys or pop-up questions asking for product feedback can help the store owner learn the motivating factors behind the purchase.
+But to understand why more customers bought a particular product, qualitative research is needed. or pop-up questions asking for product feedback can help the store owner learn the motivating factors behind the purchase.
 That qualitative data (the "why") helps the owner to make informed decisions about how to make other products more appealing.

 Advantages of qualitative data